luischitala/de-tech-challenge/README.md

-When both requests have been completed, the FastAPI Service will be ready ready to serve the data by using different endpoints.
+When both requests have been completed, the FastAPI Service will be ready to serve the data by using different endpoints.

-There's also a DAG format ETL valid format to execute with Apache Airflow, and a Jupyter notebook where all the data discovery was made.
+There's also a DAG ETL, which is the valid format for Apache Airflow, along with a Jupyter notebook where all the data discovery was made.

 The ETL was separated in different functions to make the code scalable.